HOW IT WORKS

 Are your courses accredited?

-Yes, we are an approved Signature Centre.
-But please note, if you wish to take exams, these are charged as an separate fee at the end of your course.
+Yes, we are an approved Signature Qualifications Centre.
+However, please note, if you wish to take exams, these are charged as an separate fee at the end of your course.
 Your tutor will discuss with you the process for continuing onto your Signature accredited qualification.

 Are sessions recorded?

-Level 1 students will have access to a video library which features a shortened version of each week of the course including the signs learned that week without the live, interactive content.
+British Sign Language Level 1 students will have access to a BSL video library which features a shortened version of each week of the course including the signs learned that week without the live, interactive content.
 Many students have said they have found this invaluable and a great support.
-Level 2 does not include a video library at this time.
+BSL Level 2 does not include a video library but includes web links to the appropriate sign on an online British sign language dictionary.

 Is it suitable for children and young people?